How we ended up visiting Dingle, Ireland and learning so much about this area is sort of a funny story....

 Note: Do not disturb the sheep or disrespect the area.
 This is a functioning farm and their property should be respected as such.

-This is an activity we didn’t get to do because it was a bit too cold for me while we were there, but it came highly recommended by lots of people.
+Horseback riding in Dingle, Ireland is an activity we didn’t get to do because it was a bit too cold for me while we were there, but it came highly recommended by lots of people.
 Ireland is rugged and wild and exploring by horseback would be an amazing way to see those hidden gems that aren’t accessible by road.
-While we can’t vouch for these companies personally, we heard great things about Dingle Horse Riding and Long’s Riding Stables both of which are less than 10 minutes from downtown Dingle.
+While we can’t vouch for these companies personally, we heard great things about Dingle Horse Riding and Long’s Riding Stables, both of which are less than 10 minutes from downtown Dingle.

 Located ~20 minutes from downtown Dingle is Inch Beach.
 This long and wide sandy beach is the perfect place to take a stroll and enjoy the powerful and impressive waves that hit the shore here.
 Inch Beach is a popular surfing destination in Ireland so on a fair day you may get to watch locals and tourists alike ride the waves.
 While the beach is primarily sand, it is also crunchy in sections from all the seashells that have washed up onto shore making it a fun place to sweep the beach for unique finds.